-There is only one defense against this cosmic game of pong: Travelling elsewhere.
+There is only one surefire defense against this cosmic game of pong: Traveling elsewhere.
 Only when we inhabit other planets, other moons, giant space vessels, and, eventually, other star systems, will our species be resistant to the constant threat of cataclysmic impacts by space debris.

 We inhabit a small, fragile, white and blue water balloon which floats around a cosmic battlefield where the weapons used are stellar machine guns that use small planets as bullets—and we're naïvely hopeful that our world won't suddenly... pop.

-If we do not decentralize our civilization—if we keep deferring the choice to go beyond the Earth to the next generation, and the next, in favor of feeding the immediate but ephemeral greed of those who already have more than enough—if we let this planet remain our species' single point of failure, we will have only ourselves and our short-shortsightedness to blame for our eventual demise.
+If we do not decentralize our civilization—if we keep deferring the choice to go beyond the Earth to the next generation, and the next, in favor of feeding the immediate but ephemeral greed of the few—if we let this planet remain our species' single point of failure, we will have only ourselves and our short-sightedness to blame for our eventual demise.

 Since, in the long run, every planetary society will be endangered by impacts from space, every surviving civilization is obliged to become spacefaring—not because of exploratory or romantic zeal, but for the most practical reason imaginable: staying alive.
 And once you’re out there in space for centuries, for millennia, moving little worlds around and engineering planets, your species has been pried loose from its cradle.
 If they exist, many other civilizations will eventually venture far from home.